 Our distributed learning platform enables remote learners to collaborate as teams on the IMPACTT medical training product.

-Vcom3D is the lead software developer of the MoHSES architecture, an open standard specification for a human medical simulation platform with exchangeable and interoperable physical and virtual modules.
+As the lead software developer, Vcom3D continues to extend the Modular Healthcare Simulation and Education System (MoHSES) architecture, an open standard specification for a human medical simulation platform with exchangeable and interoperable physical and virtual modules.